LeidenCBC/MGC-BioSB-SingleCellAnalysis2020/README.md

 Basic knowledge of the programming language R is a prerequisite for participation in the course.

 ### Software and Data
 All participants are required to bring their own laptops for this course.
-Make sure you have Rstudio and R (v3.5.0) installed before the course.<br/>
+Make sure you have Rstudio and R (v3.5) installed before the course.<br/>
 To be able to run all code chunks of the course you need to clone or download the course GitHub repository and start an R session in the repository folder.
-You will also need to install the packages listed in each practical session manually.
+You will also need to install the packages listed [here](install_packages.md).

 ### Lecturers
 - Susan Kloet (LUMC)